drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-csdl-specification.md

 The **DefiningExpression** element in conceptual schema definition language (CSDL) contains an Entity SQL expression that defines a function in the conceptual model.

+> [!NOTE]
-> **Note**: For validation purposes, a **DefiningExpression** element can contain arbitrary content.
+> For validation purposes, a **DefiningExpression** element can contain arbitrary content.
 However, Entity Framework will throw an exception at runtime if a **DefiningExpression** element does not contain valid Entity SQL.